-3) Now in the editor, type [NAME].ext (ext=png, tga or dds, e.g mychomper.png) and you're done.
+3) Now in the editor, type [NAME].ext (ext=png, tga or dds, e.g mychomper.png) following the steps given in A and you're done.

-I. Custom Models
+II.
+Custom Models

 Did you know WA Editor also supports Custom Models?

-So now we have added the feature of using B3D and X models as well as using BMP, PNG, TGA and DDS textures.
+So fat now we have added the feature of using B3D and X models as well as using BMP, PNG, TGA and DDS textures.

-2) The editor loads models in following order: X, B3D and 3DS.
+If you wanna use transparency with the PNG, TGA or DDS textures, then you need to follow the steps given in B of section II.
+Also note that the editor loads models in following order: X, B3D and 3DS.
 It loads textures in following order: DDS, PNG, TGA, BMP and JPG.

-II.
+III.
 Hub Builder GUI

-(Introduced in v3.04)
+(Introduced in pre-OpenWA releases)

 Now you can create hubs with a special GUI prepared for Hubs.
 This GUI has following components: